 Each Twitter user timeline collection can have multiple seeds, where each seed is a user timeline.
 To identify a user timeline, you can provide a screen name or Twitter user ID (UID).
 If you provide one, the other will be looked up and displayed in SFM UI.
 The Twitter user ID is a number and does not change; a user may change her screen name.
 The user ID will be used for retrieving the user timeline.

-While large number of user timeline seeds are supported in a collection, they may take a long time to collect due to Twitter's rate limits.
+There is no limit on the number of user timeline seeds supported in a collection.
+However, they may take a long time to collect due to Twitter's rate limits.